arangodb/python-arango/docs/cursor.rst

     # Fetch the next batch and add them to the cursor object.
     cursor.fetch()

+    # Retry fetching the next batch from the cursor.
+    cursor.retry()

     # Delete the cursor from the server.
     cursor.close()